Azumi Waki: Biography

 In 2021, she played Hinata Tachibana in the anime series Tokyo Revengers, Flatorte in the anime series I've Been Killing Slimes for 300 Years and Maxed Out My Level, Nagisa Minase in the anime series Girlfriend, Girlfriend, and Tsukimi Teruya in The Aquatope on White Sand.

-In 2022, she will play Nanao Inusaka in the anime series Orient, and Dryad in the anime series My Isekai Life.
+In 2022, she played Nanao Inusaka in the anime series Orient, and Dryad in the anime series My Isekai Life.

+In August 2023, she announced her marriage to a man whom she met through a common hobby of gaming.
+In October 2024, she announced on X (formally Twitter) that she was expecting her first child.
+In February 15, 2025, she announced the birth of her child.
+On July 16, 2025, Waki announced she will reduce her workload to take of her daughter who was diagnosed with dilated cardiomyopathy and has an artificial heart.